kwur/new-kwur-site/_posts/2010-04-30-party-tips.md

   </p>

   <p>
-    PARTY TIP: Do something you haven&#8217;t done before.<br />PARTY TIP: Think about what you love.
+    PARTY TIP: Do something you haven’t done before.<br />PARTY TIP: Think about what you love.
 Forget about what you hate.<br />PARTY TIP: Do what feels good.<br />PARTY TIP: Rinse and gargle with Mountain Dew.
 Then spit it into a magazine and throw the whole mess in the bathtub.<br />PARTY TIP: Your life is a movie.
-You&#8217;re the writer, director, & star.
-So you better write yourself an amazing script.<br />PARTY TIP: Whenever you eat a banana, tell Andrew W.K. about it.<br />PARTY TIP: Go to an all-girls college and talk to them about partying. <br />PARTY TIP: Don&#8217;t be mean today.<br />PARTY TIP: Write down 2 things you want to do in your lifetime.
+You’re the writer, director, & star.
+So you better write yourself an amazing script.<br />PARTY TIP: Whenever you eat a banana, tell Andrew W.K. about it.<br />PARTY TIP: Go to an all-girls college and talk to them about partying. <br />PARTY TIP: Don’t be mean today.<br />PARTY TIP: Write down 2 things you want to do in your lifetime.
 Then pursue them with a vengeance!
   </p>
 </div>